 Most people know that allergic disorders tend to run in families, but fewer people know that, as an individual with one allergic disease grows older, they may go through a characteristic progression from one form of allergy to another.
 This is known as the atopic march.

 Allergists now know that people often start with atopic dermatitis and food allergy, and then progress to asthma and rhinitis.
 This is partly due to the fact that there are common mechanisms behind these different diseases.

 However, as more research is done, it’s becoming clear that there are many different types of each of these illnesses, with some of them being more closely related than others.

 In general, some allergic diseases settle down, whereas others tend to linger longer or affect individuals for the rest of their lives.
 This may even differ according to the allergen involved.

-For example, people with milk and egg allergy may outgrow this problem early, but people with peanut or fish allergy tend to have it lifelong.
+For example, people with milk and egg allergies may outgrow the problem early on, but people with peanut or fish allergies tend to have them for life.